gerkElznik/gerkElznik.github.io/_posts/2022-04-07-provision-personal-helm-chart-repo.md

 ![MacGruber Pod Running](/assets/images/helm-chart-macgruber-pod.png "MacGruber Pod Running")

-Just for fun we can port forward local port 8080 to the Service our helm chart created (which listens on port 80):
+Just for fun, we can port forward local port 8080 to the Service our helm chart created (which listens on port 80):
 ```console
 kubectl port-forward service/macgruber 8080:80
 ```